 Caverject Dual Chamber 20 micrograms 5, 10, 15, 20 micrograms

-A Treatment
+Treatment

 The initial dose of alprostadil for erectile dysfunction of vasculogenic, psychogenic, or mixed aetiology is 2.5 micrograms.
 The second dose should be 5 micrograms if there is a partial response, and 7.5 micrograms if there is no response.
-Subsequent incremental increases of 5 - 10 micrograms should be given until an optimal dose is identified.
+Subsequent incremental increases of 5 to 10 micrograms should be given until an optimal dose is identified.
 If there is no response to the administered dose, then the next higher dose may be given within one hour.
 If there is a response, there should be a one day interval before the next dose is given.

 For patients with erectile dysfunction of neurogenic origin requiring doses less than 2.5 micrograms, it should be considered to dose titrate with Caverject Powder for Injection.
 Starting with a dose of 1.25 micrograms, if this produces no response, the second dose should be 2.5 micrograms.
 Apart from the starting dose, it is possible to dose titrate with either Caverject Dual Chamber or Caverject Powder for Injection with similar increments to the treatment of non-neurogenic erectile dysfunction.